flueke/mvme/doc/sphinx/source/mvlc_trigger_io.rst

 Gate Generators
 ---------------
 Some of the Trigger I/O units have builtin gate generators to influence the signals they produce.
-These units are the NIM I/Os, ECL outputs, LUT strobe inputs and the SlaveTrigger inputs.
-The gate generators share a common set of
+These units are the NIM I/Os, ECL outputs, VME IRQ inputs, LUT strobe inputs and the SlaveTrigger inputs.
+The gate generators share a common set of properties:
-properties:

 * Delay